Pays de la Loire

 Duke Louis I of Anjou, the brother of King Charles V, commissioned it between 1373 and 1383 for the marriage of Louis II and Yolande of Aragon in 1400.

-The tapestry was then occasionally exhibited for religious celebrations, until King René bequeathed it to the cathedral of Angers.
+Afterward, the tapestry was occasionally exhibited for religious celebrations, until King René bequeathed it to the cathedral of Angers.

-It was set aside and forgotten for generations, then restored during the Second Empire (1852-1870), when Antiquity was fashionable.
+Set aside and forgotten for generations, it was then restored during the Second Empire (1852-1870), when Antiquity was fashionable.

-It was then once more forgotten for decades in a storage room... until 1938, when Jean Lurçat re-discovered it!
+It was once more forgotten for decades in a storage room... until 1938, when Jean Lurçat re-discovered it!

 In 1952, a building was erected on the site of the castle's kitchens in order to store and preserve it.